THE REVIVAL OF THE COMMONS

 Political strategist David Bollier explains how a new economic/cultural paradigm is challenging the increasing ‘enclosure’ of wealth and human creativity.

 David Bollier is a leading figure in the international commons movement.
 He spent many years working for various policy advocacy groups in Washington DC before, in 2010, co-founding The Commons Strategy Group with Silke Helfrich and Michel Bauwens.
-He has written eight books, including the excellent introduction ‘Think Like a Commoner’ (2014).
+He has written eight books, including the excellent introduction ‘Think Like a Commoner’ (2014), and is now Director of the ‘Reinventing the Commons Programme’ at the Schumacher Center for the New Economics (US).
 In this interview with Jane Clark, he explains how our humanity is being restricted by the increasing commodification not only of land but of social and intellectual space, and how ‘commoning’, based upon values of sharing, connection and cooperation, presents a feasible alternative.

 David: I am not so surprised to hear this, because the commons is still a kind of ‘underground conversation’ carried on by irregular global networks of activists, academics and social projects.
 For them ‘the commons’ provides an explanation of a different way of being in the world, a different vision of emancipation, a different way of doing politics.